 If you’re not familiar with KAWS (aka Brian Donnelly), perk up your ears because he’s one of the most prominent and prolific artists of his generation.
-And his work is finally hitting the NGV in September 2019.
+And his work is finally hitting the NGV on 20 September.

 Admired for his larger-than-life sculptures and colourful paintings, KAWS’ cast of hybrid cartoon and human characters are drawn from pop culture animations.
 His body of work straddles the worlds of art and design and includes paintings, murals, large-scale sculptures, street and public art, as well as graphic and product design.